-Award-winning author Rick Riordan speaks to Vivek Tejuja about The Lightning Thief and other inspirations in an exclusive interview
+Award-winning author Rick Riordan speaks to Vivek Tejuja about The Lightning Thief and other inspirations in this interview

 Writer Rick Riordan is widely known for penning best-selling fiction novels based on Greek mythology.
 With his first book, Percy Jackson and the Lightning Thief, Riordan won the Red House Children’s Book Award in 2006 and created a series of books that have now been adapted into a blockbuster film franchise that stars Logan Lerman and has featured actors like Pierce Brosnan, Sean Bean and Uma Thurman.
 Riordan lives in Boston with his wife and two sons.

 Vivek Tejuja spoke to Rick Riordan for Flipkart Stories.
-Excerpts from an exclusive interview.
+Excerpts from this interview.

 Why the move to a new series?
 What brought on the idea?